rozanaim2026/product-service/README.md

 It really helps and motivates me to build more cloud-native projects.

 ---

-# 📄 License

-This project is part of the **LUCCI Cloud Native E-Commerce Platform** and is intended for learning, portfolio, and demonstration purposes.

----

 <div align="center">

 ## ☁️ Built with Node.js • Express.js • MySQL • Docker • Amazon ECS • Amazon ECR • Amazon RDS • Jenkins